Zelenskyy pleads to US Congress: ''We need you right now'' | Politics

 “Is this to too much to ask to create a no fly zone over Ukraine?” he asked, answering his own question.
 “If this is too much to ask, we offer an alternative,” he said, calling for weapons systems that would help fight Russian aircraft.

-Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armor systems, unmanned aerial system tracking radars, grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armor, helmets, and other tactical gear, the US official said.
+Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armour systems, unmanned aerial system tracking radars, grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armour, helmets, and other tactical gear, the US official said.

-The White House is considering giving Ukraine access to US-made Switchblade drones that can fly and strike Russian targets, according to a person familiar with the matter who was not authorized to speak publicly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)